GLEP’s “Fair Funding” Presentation at State Board of Education

 Want to Supervise Failing Schools in Michigan?

-All you need is a Bachelor’s Degree (any major) and two years of work expMichigan_Department_of_Educationerience, and you could make up to $123,000 to oversee the lowest performing 5% of schools in Michigan.
+All you need is a Bachelor’s Degree (any major) and two years of work experience, and you could make up to $123,000 to oversee the lowest performing 5% of schools in Michigan.
 Now, we’re hoping the eventual candidate will have some experience in education or school improvement, but if you know someone who fits the bill, click here for the official job posting from MDE.
 The deadline to apply is May 27.

 Key Education Reform Items from Other States